OctopusDeploy/blog/blog/2018-10/selenium/8-mixing-waits/mixing-waits.md

 ---
-title: Selenium series - mixing implicit and explicit waits
+title: "Selenium series: mixing implicit and explicit waits"
 description: In this post, we learn how implicit and explicit waits can interfere with each other.
 author: matthew.casperson@octopus.com
 visibility: public